Strumenta/kolasu-kuki-languageserver/README.md

 # Kuki

-A domain specific language for writing cooking recipes.
+This is the companion repository for the [tutorial on Kolasu language servers].

-It has a symbol resolver and language server module.
+It shows how to use Kolasu and its language server plugin to create a code editor with:

+- Syntax highlight
+- Error reporting
+- Code outline
+- Symbol navigation
+- Code generation

+[tutorial on Kolasu language servers]: